 1. What makes Europe an interesting market for cocoa?

-Europe is an interesting market for cocoa since it is a very diverse market.
-It is also the world's largest chocolate manufacturer and exporter market.
-European buyers source cocoa beans from different origins and of different qualities to cater for the broad demand of a diverse cocoa and chocolate industry.
+Europe is the world's largest chocolate manufacturer and exporter market.
+The European cocoa market is very diverse, as European buyers source cocoa beans from different origins and of different qualities to cater for the broad demand of a diverse cocoa and chocolate industry.
 Consequently, Europe offers opportunities for suppliers of both mainstream and specialty cocoa.
-The statistical analysis in this document is based on HS-code 1801 (cocoa beans, whole or broken, raw or roasted).

 The countries with the highest per-capita chocolate consumption are in Europe